Look at Yourself (Uriah Heep album)

-Look at Yourself is the third studio album by English rock band Uriah Heep, released in October 1971 by Bronze Records in the UK and Mercury Records in the US.
+Look at Yourself is the third studio album by English rock band Uriah Heep, released in September 1971 by Mercury Records in the US and in October 1971 by Bronze Records in the UK.
 It was the last Uriah Heep album to feature founding member and bassist Paul Newton.

-Characterized as heavy metal and progressive rock, the album came to be viewed as a high point in the band's career and is regarded by many fans and critics as one of Uriah Heep's finest albums, along with Demons and Wizards, released the following year.
+Characterised as heavy metal and progressive rock, the album came to be viewed as a high point in the band's career and is regarded by many fans and critics as one of Uriah Heep's finest albums, along with Demons and Wizards, released the following year.
 The title track was released as a single in various countries, followed by "July Morning" released in Japan in 1972.

-The song "July Morning" was the inspiration for a Bulgarian tradition, known eponymously as July Morning or "Julaya", of gathering on the beach on the Black Sea coast on the morning of 1 July to watch the sunrise.
+"July Morning (song)" was the inspiration for a Bulgarian tradition, known eponymously as July Morning or "Julaya", of gathering on the beach on the Black Sea coast on the morning of 1 July to watch the sunrise.

-The album was mentioned in the David Sedaris book Barrel Fever, in "Don's Story".
+The title track features African percussion played by Teddy Osei, Mac Tontoh and Loughty Amao from Afro Rock group, Osibisa, who later signed with Bronze Records.

 Look at Yourself was remastered and reissued by Castle Communications in 1996 with three bonus tracks, and again in 2003 in an expanded deluxe edition.
 In 2017, Sanctuary Records released a two-disc deluxe edition.